Can Donald Trump solve the Israeli-Palestinian conflict?

 "There are no shortcuts and you have to do the heavy lifting on those five core issues," Makovsky added.
 "I don't see the parties or him about to be on the cusp of doing that heavy lifting."

 For Mitchell, the challenges of brokering a major peace deal are well known.
-One of the leading figures in the 1998 Good Friday Agreement, which ushered in a new chapter for Northern Ireland, he was brought in facilitate between the Israelis and Palestinians in 2010.
+One of the leading figures in the 1998 Good Friday Agreement, which ushered in a new chapter for Northern Ireland, he was brought in to facilitate between the Israelis and Palestinians in 2010.

 "There's such a high level of mistrust on both sides between both the public and leaders themselves that it's very hard to get them to genuinely listen to the point of view or narrative of the other side," Mitchell told CNN.